janhaviwelekar/DataForge/README.md

 * The prototype is **intentionally simple** and optimized for interpretability, not performance
 * The knowledge graph is **query-specific** and not persisted
-* Entity extraction quality depends on retrieved text
+* Entity extraction quality depends on retrieved text the most
 * No external knowledge bases or complex reasoning are used

-These trade-offs were made deliberately to preserve transparency and clarity.
+These trade-offs were made deliberately to preserve transparency and clarity...

 ---

 ## 🌐 Domain Generality

 Although demonstrated on a medical dataset, the architecture is **domain-agnostic**.
-By replacing the document corpus and entity schema, the same pipeline can be applied to legal, technical, or policy documents.
+By replacing the document corpus and entity schema, the same pipeline can be applied to legal, technical, or policy documents making it versatile for each approach and context.

 ---